viamrobotics/docs/docs/tutorials/color-detection-scuttle.md

 linkTitle: "Colored Object Follower"
 weight: 30
 type: "docs"
-description: "Instructions for detecting and following a colored object with a SCUTTLE Robot on Viam software."
+description: "Instructions for detecting and following a colored object with a SCUTTLEAAAAA Robot on Viam software."
 ---
 ## Introduction